Kappa Pi: Membership

-Honorary
+The fraternity grants patron membership to those who contribute generously in the field of art through gifts, endowments, and art scholarships that enrich the community and/or institutions near which a collegiate chapter is located.
+Faculty members who are interested in art are invited by the local chapter to affiliate based on payment of International dues with no initiation fee.
+Sponsors are members who do not go through the ritual of the fraternity and have no voting power outside their institutional chapter.

 Honorary Members are members who have achieved outstanding recognition in the visual arts.
-They are proposed for membership through any active Collegiate chapter.

-Patron

-Patron Membership is granted to those who contribute generously in the field of art through gifts, endowments, and art scholarships which enrich the community and/or institutions near which a Collegiate chapter is located.

-Life

-Life Membership is open to any member in the above categories who makes a contribution to the International Scholarship Endowment.
+They are proposed for membership through any active collegiate chapter.
+Life membership is open to any member in the above categories who contributes to the International Scholarship Endowment.